coroa/snakemake-storage-plugin-cached-http/README.md

-# snakemake-storage-plugin-http
+# snakemake-storage-plugin-cached-http

-Snakemake storage plugin for downloading input files from HTTP(s).
+ Snakemake storage plugin for sharing an external cache folder of downloaded input files from HTTP(s).